ubaldot/vim-outline/README.md

     nnoremap <silent> <F6> <Plug>OutlineGoToOutline

 ## Configuration
-For each filetype you can define some regex to be used to parse the current buffer and then to create an outline.

-You can specify the regex through the following dictionaries:
+For each filetype you can define some regex to be used to parse the current buffer through the following dictionaries:

 ```
 # Default values
 g:outline_pattern_to_include = {